PeterWaher/HardenMqtt/README.md

 never transmitted, they can be used to securely to encrypt the content being communicated.

 To achieve this level of encryption, pairing of devices and sensors have to be performed.
-This is also done publicly, but securely over MQTT, highlighting the fact that malicious users can hijack the pairing process as well, if able to.
+This is also done publicly, but securely over MQTT, highlighting the fact that malicious users can have access to the pairing process as well, if able to.
 Public key cryptography and signatures are vital for the pairing process to be secured.

 Projects
 ---------